nickisnoble/djr-testkit/README.md

 3. A plain JS (via webcomponents) version of the typetester that can be embedded anywhere.

+Currently it's in early stages – it's not pretty.

+More examples, options, and more coming soon.

 ## Config files

 The type tester uses a config file to specific the typeface and the available settings. **It assumes that the font files are already loaded and available via CSS.**